 - Reuse the paper and plastic bags.

-Recycle refers to reusing of the products to get creative and by-products.
+Recycling refers to reusing products to get creative and by-products.
 Following are the ways to recycle:

-- Recycling used papers to make paper bags.
+- Recycling used paper to make paper bags.

 - Purchasing products that can be recycled and also that are recycled.